jay-2000/myblog/content/blog/day-19/index.md

 ---
 title: Day 19
 date: "2022-04-06T22:43:32.169Z"
-description: --
+description: wikipedia webapp
 ---

-how my day spent.

 ![coding](./output.png)

 ## Language/concept/topic

-what and how i did the stuff.
+so Basically we can make search on specific topic and the results will be shown on this website which will redirect to wikipedia.

 - [link to code](https://github.com/jay-2000/jsMiniProjects/tree/main/wikipedia)